An open-data investigation

 💸

 In plain English: Imagine you own a house and rent it out.
-Your tenant says "I spent a lot renovating, so I'm not paying rent for the next 20 years."
-Oh, and they also get to charge you interest on what they spent.
-That's essentially how the PRRT works for multinational gas companies extracting Australia's natural resources.
+Your tenant says “I spent a lot renovating, so I’m not paying rent for 20 years.”
+Oh, and they also charge you interest on what they spent.
+That’s the PRRT.

 The Global Comparison